If you're thinking of moving to Arizona and might get a minimum-wage job, getting the facts up front is important to your decision.

 At that time the minimum wage went from $5.15 per hour to $6.75 per hour.
 That initiative also called for a cost-of-living increase in subsequent years on Jan.
 1 each year.
 This is called indexing.
 All full-time, part-time, and temporary employees are covered by the minimum wage law, but independent contractors, sometimes called freelancers, are not covered.

-In November 2016 voters approved a new measure relative to minimum wage that would raise the minimum to $12 per hour by the year 2020.
-The progressions from the current minimum wage rate in Arizona to 2020 is:
+In November 2016 voters approved a new minimum wage measure that would raise the minimum to $12 per hour by the year 2020.
+Per the law in Arizona, the progression from the current minimum wage rate in Arizona to 2020 is:

 - $10.50 per hour effective January 2018

 - $11 per hour effective January 2019

 - Beginning in January 2021, Arizona's minimum wage will be adjusted each year based on cost of living

 Tips and Minimum Wage

 The state of Arizona has a higher minimum hourly wage ($7, as of 2017) than federally required ($2.13) for tipped employees.

 Employers can pay an employee that receives tips an hourly rate that is $3 less per hour than Arizona's minimum wage as long as the tips that are earned and distributed to the employee would bring that rate at least up to the minimum wage.
 For example, if a server in a restaurant has an hourly wage of $7 per hour, the tips earned by the employee must bring the earnings up to at least the required Arizona minimum wage for that year.

 If the tips aren't enough to bring the cumulative earnings up to the minimum wage, the employer must make up the difference to the employee.